imasloff/text-improvement-engine/README.md

 This tool analyzes input text and suggests improvements based on semantic similarity to a list of standard phrases.
 It provides both a command-line interface (CLI) and a simple web-based user interface (UI).

+## Technologies Used

+1. <em>Spacy</em>: Utilized for natural language processing (NLP) tasks, including tokenization and syntactic analysis.
+2. <em>Sentence Transformers</em>: Employed for generating contextualized embeddings of phrases, enabling semantic similarity calculations.
+3. <em>Flask</em>: Integrated into a lightweight web application for user-friendly interaction through a web interface.

+## Rationale Behind Design Decisions

+### Choice of NLP Model (Spacy)

+Spacy was chosen for its efficiency in tokenization and syntactic analysis.
+Its pre-trained English model, "en_core_web_md", provides accurate word tokenization, contributing to the semantic understanding required for the Text Improvement Engine.
+The version of the model can be replaced with "en_core_web_lg" for slightly better accuracy or with "en_core_web_sm" for slightly better performance.

+### Embeddings for Similarity Calculation (Sentence Transformers)

+The Sentence Transformers library was selected to encode input phrases and standard terms into embeddings.
+This choice was motivated by its ability to capture contextual information, enhancing the semantic similarity calculations crucial for suggesting suitable replacements.

+### User Interface (Flask)

+Flask, a micro web framework, was chosen for its simplicity and ease of integration.
+The lightweight nature of Flask allows for quick development and deployment of a user interface.

+## Threshold Setting and Suggestions Ranking

+The threshold for similarity (set at 0.45) was chosen empirically to balance precision and recall.
+Suggestions are ranked based on similarity scores, allowing users to focus on the most relevant replacements first.

+## Command-Line Interface (CLI) for Quick Assessment

+The CLI provides a straightforward way to assess the Text Improvement Engine quickly.
+Users can run the CLI script, input file names, and receive instant suggestions and similarity scores.

 ## Project Structure

 ```plaintext